jeff-ws/temoa/README.md

 ## Currently Supported Modes
 ### Check
 Build the model and run the numerous checks on it.
 Results will be in the log file.
 No solve is attempted.
+Note:  The LP file for the model can be saved with this option and solved later/independently by selecting the ``save_lp_file`` option in the config.
 ### Perfect Foresight
 All-in-one run that solves the entire model at once.
 It is possible to run this without source tracing, which will use raw data in the model without checking the integrity of the underlying network.
 It is highly advised to use